ericscharff/smallworld.js/doc/NOTES.md

 peer can be anything, but in the Java and JavaScript implementations, it is a native (JavaScript) object that represents the TextArea.

-Smallworld's paradigms belie it's roots as a Java AWT application.
+SmallWorld's paradigms belie it's roots as a Java AWT application.
 It uses concepts such as AWT's `BorderLayout` and `GridLayout`, as well as the event listener mechanisms.